kstenerud/nixos-beginners-handbook/installing-vm.md

 /dev/vda:17.2GB:virtblk:512:512:unknown:Virtio Block Device:;
 ```

 Here are the disk setup commands using `/dev/sda` (change to `/dev/vda` if you're using libvirt).
 This builds a 511MB ESP boot partition at the beginning of the disk (`mkpart ESP fat32 1MiB 512MiB`), an 8GB swap partition at the end of the disk (`mkpart primary linux-swap -8GiB 100%`), and uses the remainder for the root fs (`mkpart primary 512MiB -8GiB`).
 The logical partition ordering is 1: root, 2: swap, 3: boot.
-We also clear the first block of the drive in case it has a partition table already.
+We also clear the first block of the drive in case it has an old, existing partition table on it.

 ```text
 dd if=/dev/zero of=/dev/sda bs=512 count=1 conv=notrunc